coderofsalvation/coderofsalvation.github.io/_posts/2017-04-12-chromebook-survival-guide-for-linux-nodejs-developers.md

 <img src="/public/img/simplicity.jpg">

-* Linux desktop/windowmanagers are fun, dangerously fun (to keep tinkering with)
 * I wanted to be more productive
 * I wanted an easypeasy stable linux environment with minimal gui
-* I use mostly use terminal/websites/webapps/android apps
 * I prefer letting the Chromium/Google-team take care of updates/security etc.
 * Simplify my workflow

-* spend less time configuring linux applications
+Basically i want to spend less time on configuring non-trivial linux-stuff.
+Linux desktops/windowmanagers are fun, dangerously fun (to keep tinkering with).
+But most importantly:

+* I mostly use terminal/websites/webapps/android apps anyways

 > I googled/youtubed people who were running dockers and ubuntu in a chroot, so i figured there's plenty room for tinkering if needed.